 Conventional veterinarians inform their clients of this.
 And we have a suspicion that the Cytopoint manufacturer and distributor’s representatives are the ones sending out this message.

-What Is Cytopoint For Dogs?
+What Does Cytopoint Do For Dogs?

 Cytopoint is a member of a brand-new medication family.
 Now, the business would vehemently deny that this is a drug.
 Though it is.